-- 42

-- 44 Senate Resolution 1

-- VIII.
+VIII.
 GENERAL RULES

-- RULE 66.
-President to sign papers.
-All acts, addresses, and resolutions, and all warrants and subpoenas issued by order of the Senate, shall be signed by the President, the President Pro Tempore, or the Deputy President Pro Tempore.
+RULE 66.
+President to sign papers. - All addresses and all warrants and subpoenas issued by order of the Senate, shall be signed by the President, the President Pro Tempore, or the Deputy President Pro Tempore.
+All acts and resolutions shall be signed by the President, the President Pro Tempore, the Deputy President Pro Tempore, or by a Senator designated by the President Pro Tempore to act as Presiding Officer.